crazylab/fake-rest-server/README.md

 }
 ```
 Notice that it is same as any other configuration that we have previously seen.
 Just that this one is a array of such configuration.
+- `LOG_DIR` specifies directory path where the server logs will be stored when it is started in background using `--start` option.

 ### Limitations